akibkhan1/akibkhan1.github.io/_pages/about.md

 I completed my B.Sc. in Computer Science and Engineering, with keen interest on Machine Learning, Computer Vision and Data Science.
 I am an avid programmer, skilled in Python and C++ with intermediate knowledge on Keras and Pytorch frameworks.

-My current research focuses on developing trustworthy and robust machine learning algorithms for computer vision applications.
+My current research focuses on developing trustworthy and robust machine learning algorithms, typically VLMs, for computer vision applications by adopting the Bayesian Theory of Learning to leverage unertainty estimation.